microsoft/onnxruntime-inference-examples/mobile/examples/super_resolution/react_native/ort-super-resolution/README.md

        module.exports = defaultConfig;
        ```

-       This step adds extension `onnx` to the bundler's asset extension list, which allows the bundler to include the model into assets.
+       adds the `onnx` extensions to the bundler's asset extensions list, which allows the bundler to include the model into assets.

 4. Setup Android and iOS project.

-    We use expo prebuild steps to generate Android/iOS projects folder to consume ONNX Runtime and Ort-Extensions.
+    We use expo prebuild steps to generate Android/iOS projects folder to consume ONNX Runtime and ONNX Runtime Extensions.

-    - Use NPM package `onnxruntime-react-native` as an expo plugin.
-(Recommended way)
+    1. (Not a required action, added already for this demo sample)

-        1. In `<SOURCE_ROOT>/app.json`, add the following line to section `expo`:
+        In `<SOURCE_ROOT>/app.json`, the following section adds `onnxruntime-react-native` npm package as an `expo` plug-in: (Recommended way)

         ```
         "plugins": ["onnxruntime-react-native"],
         ```

     2. Run the following command in `<SOURCE_ROOT>` to generate Android and iOS project:

         ```sh
         expo prebuild
         ```

         The `android/` and `ios/` project files will be generated automatically after this step.

 5. Enable Ort Extensions in React Native app.

-   1. In `<SOURCE_ROOT>/package.json` file, specify the field to build expo project with ort-extensions package:
+   In `<SOURCE_ROOT>/package.json` file, specify the field to build expo project with ort-extensions package:

         ```
         "onnxruntimeExtensionsEnabled": "true"